 - Keep backups of the original image files.
 If you're significantly editing an image, or if you're unhappy with the final results of editing an image, keeping a copy of the original will be helpful if you want to start the editing process over again.

-- Save your files in a print ready format.
-The TIFF (.tif) file format is ideal, but if you're using PowerPoint to create a poster, you can also use JPEG (.jpg) files as well.
-You can easily save the files in a new format when you're done editing the image.
+- Save your image files in a print ready format.
+The TIFF (.tif) file format is ideal, but if you're using PowerPoint to create a poster, you'll need to save your image as a high quality JPG file.
+You can easily save images in a new format when you're done editing them.